schneems/ruby_view_server/readme.md

 ## What?

-This project uses pure ruby and standard libraries to perform 4 basic functions.
+This project uses pure ruby and standard libraries to perform a few basic functions.
 The goal is to generate useful html pages using as little code as possible.

 We gradually increase the complexity of the code as we add more functionality and make development simpler.

+All code that starts with a `$` indicates it is running in the terminal.
+You should not copy the `$`.

 ## Git homework